Are You an Alum?

 Madalina Meirosu defended her dissertation in August 2017.
 She received her BA from Transylvania University of Brasov majoring in both English and German, winning prizes for her work in both languages, while also maintaining fluency in French, building a solid foundation in Latin and Spanish and helping to revise the third edition of the Romanian Academy’s German-Romanian Dictionary.
 She has published translations of essays by Hans Bergel and an article on Thomas Brussig.
 Psychoanalytic approaches to myth and literature are among her preferred pursuits, along with photography, travel and teaching.

-Barry Spence (email@example.com) defended his dissertation in April 2017.
+Barry Spence defended his dissertation in April 2017.
+He is has a position as a Lecturer in Film Studies at the University of Massachusetts, Amherst and is Associate Faculty in Comparative Literature.
 His primary areas of concentration are ancient Greek and Latin tragedy and epic, James Joyce, the aesthetics of literary and cinematic modernism and postmodernism, art-house cinema, and the material culture of the book.
 His research interests include semantics, narratology, paratextuality, theories of metaphor and figurative language, and cognitive approaches to literature and film.
-He has presented papers on conceptual metaphor in Sophocles, on Pier Paolo Pasolini’s film and semiotic theory, and on modes of polysemy in James Joyce’s Ulysses.
+He has presented papers on conceptual metaphor in Sophocles, on Pier Paolo Pasolini’s film and semiotic theory, and on modes of polysemy in James Joyce’s Ulysses. (email@example.com)

 PhDs in 2016